The Draft Files: Which Combine Prospects Have the Best Micro-Skills Through Tracking Data?

 While teams, analysts and fans eagerly await the forthcoming anthropometric measurements, athletic testing and scrimmages, we’re going to break down some of the prospects who stand out in ways immeasurable by traditional box score, play-by-play and even more mainstream advanced statistics.

-AutoStats leverages AI-enhanced body recognition technology to identify player position and movement across the entirety of the court without the need for in-venue technology.
-The tool collects comprehensive tracking data from any game through any television broadcast, expanding the depth of information available to be collected for NBA draft prospect analysis and comparisons.
+AutoStats uses AI-enhanced body recognition technology to identify player position and movement across the entirety of the court.
+The tool collects comprehensive tracking data from any game through any television broadcast, generating a great deal of new information available on NBA draft prospects.

 Using this data, here are some of our best NBA Combine and G League Elite Camp superlatives and players to watch: